jorisveldt/jorisveldt.github.io/_posts/2020-05-02-setup-my-blog-with-jekyll.md

 ---
 Today I created this blog with Jekyll.
 Initially I wanted to create a WordPress website but I came across this [tweet](https://twitter.com/yongfook/status/1253968323781550080).
 Although Jon Yongfook migrated his website to Middleman, suggesting that it might be a better solution.
 I figured out that it was what he was looking for and that Jekyll is what I'm looking for.

 Althoug I followed a 10 week bootcamp in fullstack webdevelopment in 2018, setting up this blog was an experience.
 I must say the documentation was pretty easy to follow.
 But then the challenging part came.
 I wanted to have a nice layout but didn't know exactly what.
 So I was just fiddling around and never satisfied with the result.
-Simply because I didn't knew how I wanted to have it look like.
+Simply because I didn't know how I wanted to have it look like.
 This is the first lesson I learned with setting up this blog.

 In addition, I saw that it is possible to use Git and Github Pages with Jekyll.
 I know that a lot of companies work with Git and that it would be nice to gain some experience with it.
 Git is a version control system that keeps track of all your changes.
 When I'm done with changing I commit a change and push it to Github Pages.